pkrll/Salvation/README.md

    * `required`: The field can not be empty.
    * `numeric`: The field can only contain numbers.
    * `alphanumeric`: The field can only contain letters, numbers and underscore.
-   * `date`: The field must be a valid date, formatted as specified by the data-format attribute (or the default formatting rule).
+   * `date`: The field value must be a valid date, formatted as specified by the data-format attribute (or the default formatting rule).
 Salvation will check upon validation if the inputed date actually exists.
+   * `email`: The field value must be a valid e-mail address.
-   * `length`: The field must have a certain length (see below).
+   * `length`: The field value must have a certain length (see below).
    * You can also create your own rules by setting a custom value to `data-validate` and passing a custom regular expression when initializing the plugin (see below for an example).
 * `data-length`: Specifies a minimum and/or maximum length, delimited by a comma.
 It is not required, although recommended, to be used with the `data-validate="length"` option.
    * Formatting: